-To help you in your quest to find validation we've highlighted the pros and cons of some of the APIs of the big names in the business.
-The short version is this: the USPS has the most up-to-date data, Melissa Data provides the most supplemental information, Loqate has the most thorough international data, and SmartyStreets is the fastest and easiest to use.
+The short version is this: the USPS has the most up-to-date data, Melissa Data provides the most supplemental information, Loqate has the most thorough international data, and SmartyStreets is the fastest and easiest to use address validation software.

 Note: Since this article deals with APIs (which are used to validate addresses then give them back to you), it may be helpful to brush up on terms like "uptime" and "documentation."

 The proud men and women in blue shorts are the authority when it comes to shipping in the United States.
 Their data is always up to date because it comes to them first.
 They keep track of virtually every mailable address in the country—and with 153,900,000 delivery points in the US, that's no small feat.
 They handle the deliveries, and they keep track of where everything is going.